pandey-ankit/coherence-new/intro/intro.md

 ## About this Workshop

-This workshop introduces you to working with Coherence and Spring Boot, and covers the following topics:
+This workshop introduces you to working with Coherence and Spring, and covers the following topics:

-* Quick start using Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/reference/integration/cache.html) for result caching
+* Quickstart using Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/reference/integration/cache.html) for result caching
 * Getting started with Spring Boot
 * Spring Session Support
 * Spring Data